An Immigrant’s Perspective

 No Matter Who Wins the U.S. Election, Relations With China Are at a Crossroads

-AFP via Getty Images Containers are stacked at the port in Qingdao, in China’s eastern Shandong province on November 8, 2019. – China’s exports suffered their third month of decline in October, and while the drop was less than expected there were warnings on November 8 of more pain to come as the US trade war rumbles on.
+AFP via Getty Images Containers are stacked at the port in Qingdao, in China's eastern Shandong province.
+China's exports suffered their third month of decline in October, and while the drop was less than expected there were warnings of more pain to come as the U.S. trade war rumbles on.

 Global rivalry between the U.S. and China